penguinologist/CS312/README.md

 - reading and writing to and from files -> solved by just using a Parse database
 - horrible spaghetti code without any documentation ->solved by completely rewriting the code from scratch, keeping only the essence intact
 - not having an android to develop on and having to use a virtual machine for 3 weeks -> fixed by obtaining an android device.
-- rotation issues -> about to fix that now....
+- rotation issues -> just added some more enhancements to the AndroidManifest.xml settings.

 Team members: